Hube2/acf-input-counter/README.md

 Supports ACF 5

-Adds a counter to all text and textarea fields with character limits
+Adds a counter to all text and textarea fields with character limits.

 This is a simple plugin that will add a counter below all ACF text and text area fields to show how many characters have been added and what the limit is.
 The display will look something like this: